Ferrari 348

-The Ferrari 348 (Type F119) is a mid-engine V8-powered 2-seat sports car produced by Italian automaker Ferrari, replacing the 328 in 1989 and remaining in production until 1995.
+The Ferrari 348 (Type F119) is a mid-engined, V8-powered, two-seat sports car produced by Italian automaker Ferrari, replacing the 328 in 1989 and remaining in production until 1995, when it was replaced by the F355.
 It was the final V8 model developed under the direction of Enzo Ferrari before his death, commissioned to production posthumously.

 Variants

 348 tb, ts

 The 348, badged 348 tb for the coupé (Trasversale Berlinetta) and 348 ts for the targa (Trasversale Spider), featured a naturally aspirated 3.4-litre version of the quad-cam, four-valve-per-cylinder V8 engine.
 As with its predecessors, the model number was derived from this configuration, with the first two digits being the displacement of the engine and the third being the number of cylinders.
-The engine, which had a power output of 300 PS, was mounted longitudinally and coupled to a transverse manual gearbox, like the Mondial t with which the 348 shared many components.
-The "t" in the model tb and ts designations refers to the transverse position of the gearbox.
-Overall, 2,894 examples of the 348 tb and 4,228 of the 348 ts were produced.
+The engine, which had a power output of 300 PS, was mounted longitudinally and coupled to a transverse manual gearbox.
+This marked the first street Ferrari application of the transverse gearbox design, originally developed for the Ferrari 312T F1 car.
+The "t" in the model tb and ts designations refers to the transverse position of the gearbox, which Ferrari sought to highlight for the model range, celebrating this technical lineage.
+This was the also the first time Ferrari featured a mid-engined, longitudinal V8 in one of its standard road cars, after the 288 GTO.
+Overall, 2,894 examples of the 348 TB and 4,228 of the 348 TS were produced.

-The 348's styling differed from previous models with straked side air intakes and rectangular taillights resembling the Testarossa, stylistic themes reminiscent of the F40, the world's fastest production car at the time, and other prestigious Ferrari models of the past.
-The model was also the final design overseen by chief stylist Leonardo Fioravanti, known for such designs as the F40, Daytona, 512 Berlinetta Boxer, 288 GTO P5, P6 and others.
+The 348's styling differed from previous models with straked side air intakes and rectangular taillights resembling the Testarossa, stylistic themes reminiscent of the F40, the world's fastest production car at the time, and other Ferrari models of the past.
+The model was also the final design overseen by chief stylist Leonardo Fioravanti, known for such designs as the F40, Daytona, 512 Berlinetta Boxer, 288 GTO, P5, P6 and others.
 The F355 that succeeded the 348 returned to the styling cues of the 328 with round tail lights and rounded side air scoops.